jd1378/persian-to-pinglish/README.md

 It does it in it's own way.

-This is still in development.
+This is still in development and barely does It's job. don't use it.

 ## Usage